fpiernas/HPC/README.md

         where:
             file is the string of the path to the image saturation is the color saturation from 0 to 140

+            Before using this function, create a file named "output_set", that's where the images will be saved.